Things to consider

 If you have decided to leave a gift to charity in your Will, you will need to decide which one.
 You might have a favourite charity that you have supported in the past, or there may be a cause that is close to your heart.
 Or you might like to include several charities and cover a number of causes that are important to you.
 You can search for a specific charity or cause and find out what difference a gift in your Will could make.

-Remember that gifts in Wills are an important source of income for many charities and enable them to carry out much of their vital work.
-If you do want to leave a charitable gift when making a Will, you can decide how small or large your gift is.
+Gifts in Wills are an important source of income for many charities and enable them to carry out much of their vital work.
+You can decide how small or large your gift is.

-If you are still thinking about including a charity but aren’t yet sure, you might like to read about how easy it is to leave a gift to charity.
+If you are still thinking about including a charity but aren’t sure, read up about how easy it is to leave a gift to charity.

-To help you decide on whether or not to include a charity, or to help you decide which charity to choose, reflect on what is most important to you and what legacy you would like to leave for future generations, and perhaps make a list of causes and charities in order of priorities.
+When considering giving a gift to charity, reflect on what is most important to you, the legacy you would like to leave for future and the charities you care about.
 This should help you make a decision you feel comfortable with.